Diocese of Portsmouth

 Help for Ukrainian refugees

-Since the Russian invasion of Ukraine in February 2022, our diocese has been working as a partner with the charity Citizens UK to offer accommodation to refugees who are fleeing from the conflict in Ukraine.
-They were already running a project to sponsor refugees before the Ukrainian crisis, and have partners in Ukraine, Moldova and Poland who can identify refugees and organise transport to the UK.
-They also have the expertise to help us with the next steps for refugees after the initial six-month commitment runs out.
+After the Russian invasion of Ukraine in February 2022, our diocese worked as a partner with the charity Citizens UK to offer accommodation to refugees fleeing from the conflict.
+They were already running a project to sponsor refugees before the Ukrainian crisis, and had partners in Ukraine, Moldova and Poland who could identify refugees and organise transport to the UK.

 The first matches of hosts to guests happened in April 2022, and the first Ukrainian guests arrived that summer.
-By the end of last year we were able to host 51 Ukrainians in 22 households across Hampshire.
-Among those who have welcomed Ukrainian families into their homes are clergy, such as Jenny Gaffin in Hayling Island.
+By the end of 2022 we had hosted 51 Ukrainians in 22 households across Hampshire.
+Among those who have welcomed Ukrainian families into their homes were clergy, such as Jenny Gaffin in Hayling Island.

 Latest News